 Arguably the most iconic beach in the Canary Islands, Playa de Maspalomas is a picture-perfect swathe of rolling sand dunes that fall away to a flat golden shore.
-Stretching for around 3km (1.9 miles), the beach is the second longest on the island, so there is plenty of room for everyone to sunbathe and stroll through the dunes.
+Stretching for around 3km (1.9 miles), the beach is the second longest on the island, so there's plenty of room for everyone to sunbathe and stroll through the dunes.

 There are lifeguard towers spread along this Blue Flag beach and small snack bars too, so you can enjoy a full day basking in the sun, sipping cool drinks and safely splashing in the sea.
 For a fuller lunch or sundowner drinks, head to the lighthouse at the western end of the beach and enjoy the views.

 Stretching north from Playa de Maspalomas is Blue Flag Playa del Ingles, another of Gran Canaria’s most popular beaches.
-The 2.7km-long (1.7 miles) swathe of golden sand is also backed by sand dunes, but you’ll find more facilities here, from jet-skis to banana boats and even paragliding.
+The 2.7km-long (1.7 miles) swathe of golden sand is also backed by dunes, but you’ll find more facilities here, from jet-skis to banana boats and even paragliding.

-There are showers, restaurants and bars all along the beachside promenade, too – the perfect retreat when the heat of the day becomes too much.
+There are showers, restaurants and bars all along the beachside promenade too – the perfect retreat when the heat of the day becomes too much.

 Backed by gently swaying palms and a lively pedestrianised promenade, Playa de Puerto Rico has a warm Caribbean charm to it.
 The sand is soft and golden, and the water is calm and a brilliant shade of blue, making this a popular choice for families.
 There are also watersports on offer and a good selection of restaurants along the shore, so you’ll have everything you need steps away.

 As the main beach for the resort of Puerto Rico, it can get busy here.
-But with sun-loungers aplenty and lots to do in the area (read: visit the harbour or wander through the buzzy town) you’ll always find spots freeing up for you to sunbathe.
+But with sun-loungers aplenty and lots to do in the area (read: visit the harbour or wander through the buzzy town), you’ll always find spots freeing up for you to sunbathe.

 City beaches don’t get better than Las Canteras, the beautiful sandy shore right in the heart of Gran Canaria’s capital, Las Palmas.
 Away from the more touristy resorts, this is very much a locals’ hangout, and you’ll find the atmosphere here is friendly and relaxed.

 It might be man-made, but that doesn’t make Amadores any less spectacular.
-The horseshoe-shaped beach is characterised by its powder-white sand and is lapped by calm, crystal clear water, making it another great choice for families.
+The horseshoe-shaped beach is characterised by its powder-white sand and is lapped by calm, crystal-clear water, making it another great choice for families.
 There are sun-loungers spread across the sand and lots of restaurants to choose from, serving everything from local seafood to curry!

 If all day beach basking gets a bit much for you, this is the place to head.
 With a spa area for massages, a nearby mini golf course, and a kids’ playground all close by, you won’t need to stay put for long.

 Wander away from the yacht-lined marina in Puerto de Mogán and within minutes you’ll find the golden sands of Playa de Mogán.
-Sheltered by the surrounding cliffs, the water at this Blue Flag beach is incredibly calm and warm, and the wind almost never picks up – ideal for long lazy days sunbathing and swimming in the sea.
+Sheltered by the surrounding cliffs, the water at this lovely beach is incredibly calm and warm, and the wind almost never picks up – ideal for long lazy days sunbathing and swimming in the sea.

-When you want to get active, take advantage of the calm water and hire a SUP for a few hours or, if you’ve got little ones in tow, perhaps a pedalo instead.
+When you want to get active, take advantage of the calm water and hire a stand-up paddleboard for a few hours or, if you’ve got little ones in tow, perhaps a pedalo instead.
 There are lots of beach bars and restaurants to choose from shoreside, but you could also wander across the canal to the marina and watch the boats while you dine.